XanaduAI/flamingpy/doc/source/fp.rst

 fp
 ==

-In the following sections, we will detail the Python APIs for FlamingPy package.
+In the following sections, we will detail the Python APIs for FlamingPy.

 ``fp`` is the top level module from which all basic functions and classes of FlamingPy can be directly imported.